How to use the PowerShell documentation

-The version selector does not filter conceptual documentation.
-The conceptual documents appear above the Reference node in the Table of Contents.
-The same documents appear for any version selected.
+The version selector doesn't affect conceptual documentation.
+The conceptual documents appear above the Reference node in the TOC.
+The same conceptual articles appear for every version selected.
 If there are version-specific differences, the documentation makes note of those differences.

 You can verify the version of PowerShell you are using by inspecting the

 value.
 The following example shows the output for Windows PowerShell 5.1.